snubwoody/agape-rs/README.md

 Okay we have a `kind-of` working library now, not very usefull but still it works.
 So I think now I can start planning things and stop wondering about different things randomly.

+Make it work, make it fast, make it reliable.

 ## Projects

 ## Issues